 Alternative one.
 Under this method, include in the statement the amount of the RMD with respect to the IRA for the calendar year and the date by which the distribution must be made.
 The amount may be calculated assuming the sole beneficiary of the IRA is not a spouse more than 10 years younger than the participant.
 Use the value of the account as of December 31 of the prior year to compute the amount.
-See the instructions for boxes 11, 12a, and 12b, later, for how to report.
+See the instructions for boxes [11.
+Check if RMD for 2024](#), [12a.
+RMD Date](#), and [12b.
+RMD Amount](#), later, for how to report.